 A person suffering from chronic pain or phantom pain is hurting as much as a person with an open wound or a fractured bone.
 Both kinds of pain are just as real both from the personal point of view, and from the physiological aspect of the matter.
 After all, according to the IASP, pain is “an

 unpleasant sensory and emotional experience associated with actual or potential tissue damage,

 or described in terms of such damage.”
 In other words, if you feel it – it IS real.

 Chronic pain: How to live with it and still be happy

 The next step after identifying chronic pain is to see realize the multitude of approaches to its treatment, both conventional and alternative.
 As soon as you learn how many things are there to alleviate your condition, you’ll already feel much more empowered to smile and keep going.
 Finding the best solution becomes then a matter of time, and keeping a positive attitude gets so much easier.

 This is the first article in a series dedicated to living a happy and active life with chronic pain.
 A reassurance, a piece of support, almost a promise: you can do it.
 You can always be happy, and no kind of pain, acute or chronic, will ever negate that.

-Look forward to all the articles in this 5-part series!
 And for another awesome point of view on pain, our own Dr. Grissom recommends "The Gift of Pain" by Dr. Paul Brand and Philip Yancey.